creamakerspace/website/content/equipment/prusa-mini.md

 ## Risks

-- **Burn Risk**: Nozzle can reach temperatures up to 280°C / 536°F. Heatbed can reach temperatures up to 100°C / 212°F
+- **Burn risk**: Nozzle can reach temperatures up to 280°C / 536°F. Heatbed can reach temperatures up to 100°C / 212°F
 - **Harmful emissions**: Heating plastics at 3D printing temperatures can lead to the emission of VOCs.
 - **Unprotected moving parts**: Unprotected moving mechanical parts can cause injuries.